Kyrgios docked point, then game, and falls at Miami Open

 When it was over, Kyrgios was gracious with his opponent, shaking his hand at the net and exchanging a few pleasantries.
 Sinner then shook hands with Bernardes, as is tradition, but Kyrgios passed by him and got in a few more words before packing up his racket bag and walking off the court.

 Kyrgios was in such a hurry to leave that he departed without grabbing the red-white-and-black Nike sneakers that were next to his seat.
-He had a doubles match to play later Tuesday and tournament officials said he planned on holding a news conference after that match.
+He was playing a doubles match later Tuesday and tournament officials said he planned on holding a news conference after that match.

 Kyrgios spoke earlier in this tournament about how he took inspiration from women’s star Naomi Osaka and the way she has shed light on the mental struggles that even elite athletes can face.
 He acknowledged that he’s worked through issues as well.